cailllev/PA/RL_MTD/README.md

     - detection systems: what detection systems are in place
     - attacks: how likely an attacker gains control of such a service
     - hints
-        - under nodes and detection systems are the name of probabilities, in attacks are the names and the corresponding values of probabilities
+        - under "nodes" and "detection systems" are the names of probabilities, in "attacks" are the names and the corresponding values of probabilities
-        - all names of probabilities in nodes and detection systems have to be listed in attacks, all probabilities in attacks have to be used in nodes or detection systems
+        - all names of probabilities in "nodes" and "detection systems" have to be listed in "attacks", all probabilities in "attacks" have to be used in "nodes" or "detection systems"
 3. to check if a configuration can be parsed, do:
     - run ``` src.model.graph ```
-    - if no errors, the network can be parsed; but that does not guarenteed the network makes sense
+    - if no errors, the network can be parsed; but that does not guarantee the network makes sense
-    - if there are errors (assertations fail), the way to fix the problem should be self self-explanatory
+    - if there are errors (assertations fail), the way to fix the problem is described and it should be self self-explanatory
 4. now run:
     - ``` src.rl_mtd.main(..., graph=<own_graph_name>, attack=<own_attack_name>, ...)```